compsocialscience/summer-institute/2022/sydney/apply.md

 **In order to be guaranteed full consideration, all application materials must be received by 15 March, 2022 (23:59 AEDT).** Application materials must be submitted through Google forms (link forthcoming).
 Applications that are not complete by the deadline may not receive full consideration.
 We will notify applicants through e-mail by mid-April, and will ask participants to confirm their participation shortly thereafter.

-Inquiries can be sent to Olga Boichak at olga.boichak[at]sydney.edu.au
+Inquiries can be sent to sicss.admin@sydney.edu.au

 ## Application Frequently Asked Questions